DaWelter/replicantface/readme.md

 This project will not work out of the box.
 First, get HumGen3d for Blender.

+Install the replicantface package in Blenders Python distribution.
+This way the main script can conveniently import all the submodules.
+The `-e` causes symlinks to be created such that changes in the original source are reflected in the installed package.
+You can use `pip uninstall` to remove the package again.
+`<blender dir>/<version>/python/bin/python* -m pip install -e .`

 Then consider the scene assets.
 See [assets/readme.md](assets/readme.md).
 At least some backgrounds would be requried.
 You can download any HDRI you want and place them in the `hdris` folder.
 For the HDRIs listed, the `randomize_env` module has multipliers to make the brightness more uniform.